chousmith/craftbeertweets-meteor/README.md

 ### 0.1.4

-* an attempt at adding analytics via `meteor add datariot:ganalytics`
+* an attempt at adding analytics?

 ### 0.1.3